|

 the German weakness of the double-encypered message indicator

-could no longer be used, Turing developed a more universal method
+could no longer be used, Turing developed a more generic method

 based on Cribs